2021-2022 Undergraduate Catalog [ARCHIVED CATALOG]

 3 hours from the following courses

-13 hours (or as many as needed to complete the requirements for the degree).
+12 hours, (or as many as needed to complete the requirements for the degree), 4 of which must be in music, and 1 of which must be advanced.

-- Presentation of a junior recital (one-half length).
+- Presentation of a junior recital; content approved in advance by faculty.

 - Completion of the University Core Curriculum (42 hours).
 See “University Core Curriculum requirements.”
 Some courses required on degree plans may be used to fulfill requirements under Communication, Mathematics, Life and Physical Sciences, American History, Government/Political Science, Creative Arts, Language, Philosophy and Culture, Social and Behavioral Sciences and Core Option (Component Area Option) Courses.